 Complete our phishing detection activity to become a true cyber sleuth!

 Download the Click with Caution Zoom background

 Here's a simple way to remember to Click with Caution.
 Download our background and start using it when you're meeting with others.
 A great way to keep it top of mind.

 Here are some easy things you can do:

 - Email your colleagues a link to the Click with Caution toolkit.

-- Encourage them to get involved and win some swag.
+- Encourage them to get involved.